![]() |

 made of the Chart and Longbridge Hundred in 1559 - the year of Elizabeth I's coronation.
 A 'hundred' was a geographical sub-division

+of the county for administration purposes, and Longbridge was a boundary-marker in Willesborough.
 (Heraldic note: The College of Arms appears to have no record of a griffin crest in Godinton's lineage.
 Therefore the crest

 here - though used at Godinton - is accurately based on one granted in 1546 to a cousin William Tooke, Auditor General to